Introduction

 Note: Content will only chart in the first primary genre.
 Albums with Latin genres or the K-Pop genre will chart in both the primary and secondary genres.

 4.2.
 Genre Specificity.
-Use the most specific primary genre that applies to your music, such as Pop in Spanish y Tropical, instead of more generic genres such as Latin or Pop.
+Use the most specific primary genre that applies to your music, such as Pop in Spanish or Salsa y Tropical, instead of more generic genres such as Latin or Pop.

 Soundtracks, or ringtones from a soundtrack, must use Soundtrack as the primary genre.